Ivan Fatić

-Ivan Fatić (/sh/; born 21 August 1988) is a Montenegrin retired football player who played as a defender or midfielder.
+Ivan Fatić (/sh/; born 21 August 1988) is a Montenegrin former professional football player who played as a defender or midfielder.
 He was manager in youth categories of Rudar Pljevlja.
-In October 2025, he became owner of FK Rudar Pljevlja.
+In October 2025, he became owner of Rudar Pljevlja.

 Club career

 Italy

-Fatić was signed by Italian Serie A side Internazionale from relegated Chievo on 4 July 2007, for €170,000.
+Fatić signed for Italian Serie A side Inter Milan from relegated Chievo on 4 July 2007, for €170,000.
 Chievo still hold half of the player's registration rights.

 He made his first team (official match) debut against Reggina Calcio on 19 December 2007, a Coppa Italia match, he also played the return leg.
-On 9 June 2008 Internazionale announced that's they loaned Fatić to Vicenza to play 2008–09 season.
+On 9 June 2008, Inter Milan announced that they had loaned Fatić to Vicenza for the 2008–09 season.

 In June 2009, Genoa bought half of the rights of the defender from Chievo after Chievo had bought Inter's 50% stake in the player.
 It was part of the deal that Diego Milito and Thiago Motta move to Internazionale.
 Half of its contractual value was valued €200,000 at that time.
 He spent a season with Genoa and played as a fullback or wing back in 3–5–2 formation.
 This co-ownership deal was renewed on 26 July 2010 with Fatić to remain with Genoa.
-However, he was subsequently loaned to Cesena for the 2010–11 season.
+However, he subsequently moved on loan to Cesena for the 2010–11 season.

 In June 2011 Chievo bought back Fatić for €200,000.
 That week Genoa also sold defender Francesco Acerbi to Chievo for €2 million as part of the deal that Kévin Constant joined Genoa for €7.8 million.
-On 31 August 2011, Fatić left for Empoli F.C.
-After returning from Empoli, Chievo again sent Fatić to Serie B, this time on loan to Hellas Verona F.C.
+On 31 August 2011, Fatić left for Empoli.
+After returning from Empoli, Chievo again sent Fatić to Serie B, this time on loan to Hellas Verona.

-On 31 January 2013 he was signed by US Lecce.
+On 31 January 2013 he was signed by Lecce.